goauthentik/authentik/website/integrations/services/slack/index.md

 -   You can use <kbd>slack.<em>company</em>></kbd> or <kbd><em>my-workspace</em>.slack.com</kbd> as the FQDN of your Slack instance.
 -   You can use <kbd>authentik.company</kbd> as the FQDN of the authentik install.

+For additional information about integrating with Slack, refer to their [documentation](https://slack.com/help/articles/205168057-Custom-SAML-single-sign-on).

 ## authentik configuration

 ### Step 1.
 Create custom property mappings